puzzle/kubernetes-techlab/labs/24_deploy_app_with_helm_chart.md

 altered-billygoat	1       	Thu Sep 26 14:06:59 2019	DEPLOYED	hackmd-1.2.1	1.3.0-alpine	team1-dockerimage
 ```

-As soon as all deployments are ready (hackmd and postgres) you can open the application with the URL from your `values.yaml` file.
+As soon as all Deployments are ready (hackmd and postgres) you can open the application with the URL from your `values.yaml` file or by using the link inside the Rancher WebGUI.

 ### Upgrade